 A feature of some of my books is a ranked bibliography.
-I rank books in order of their usefulness in writing the book.
+I rank books that I read while doing research in the order of their usefulness.
 Below is the ranked bibliography from Confessions of a Public Speaker, which suggests which books are the most valuable to read.

-Of course reading about doing something is never as valuable as doing the thing itself.
+Warning: trying to learn a skill by reading about it is never as valuable as doing the thing itself.
 Putting in the time to speak in front of people and getting good feedback is far more efficient and valuable than reading alone.
 Even posting a 5 minute web video of you practicing giving a talk and asking friends for feedback is a great investment of time.

 Popular recent books like Reynold’s Presentation Zen and Duarte’s Slideology didn’t rank high on this list even though I recommend those books often.
-The reason is both books focus on slide design which in my experience isn’t the primary place to start in helping speakers improve, which explains why I only spend a few pages in Confessions with advice on slides.
+The reason is both books emphasize slide design which in my experience isn’t the primary place to help speakers improve (which explains why I only spend a few pages in Confessions with advice on slides.
+Also see: How To Present Well Without Slides).
 I needed to cover a range of subjects including history, anxiety, business, performance, neuroscience and teaching – and books on my list scored better when I learned the most.

 The best books on public speaking, ranked in order of number of notes I made while reading them:

 40: What’s the Use of Lectures?, Donald A. Bligh

 31: Speak Like Churchill, Stand like Lincoln, James C. Humes